anirudh201098/Store-Item-Demand-Forecasting/README.md

 #### Store-wise and Item-wise sales arranged according to maximum sales
 <img src="https://github.com/anirudh201098/Store-Item-Demand-Forecasting/blob/master/Data%20Visualization/Screenshot%20(251).png"  width="1200" height="600">

+From the figures, we can say that each store and each item has trend and seasonality componenet.

 #### Day-wise and Month-wise and Year-wise sales

 <img src="https://github.com/anirudh201098/Store-Item-Demand-Forecasting/blob/master/Data%20Visualization/Screenshot%20(252).png"  width="800" height="300">

+ From the figures, we can say that the sales increase in each year.

 #### Item-wise and Store-wise sales